-- Not all practicing physicians are subject to HIPPAFact: All practicing physicians are subject to some degree to HIPAA oversight.
+- Not all practicing physicians are subject to HIPAA Fact: All practicing physicians are subject to some degree to HIPAA oversight.

-- Dentists, optometrists, nurses, and pharmacists are exempted from HIPAA regulation.
+- Dentists, optometrists, nurses, and pharmacists are exempted from HIPAA regulations.
 Fact: All healthcare professionals who handle or create patient records are subject to HIPAA and other privacy statutes.

 - Recycling is an acceptable form of disposal under HIPAA.
 Fact: The practice of shredding medical records creates an anticipatable risk to both patient privacy and security, and is, therefore, a potential violation of HIPAA.

 - In-house shredding programs prevent HIPAA-related compliance issues from arising.
 Fact.
 In-house shredding programs potentially create more HIPAA concerns than they resolve, because document destruction cannot be independently certified, and because proper security protocol is rarely practiced.

 - The verbal release of patient information is not a HIPAA violation.
 Fact: Unless authorized, verbal communication of medical information is subject to HIPAA, as is all written and transmitted data.

 - If the improperly released information is not exploited, there is no violation of the law.
 Fact: Improper release is in itself a violation of HIPAA.
 The act of failing to take reasonable care in protecting individually identifiable health information is likewise a violation.